 Anonymization is hard to achieve.
 Most of the attempts in the past rely on either trust in a dedicated infrastructure or a specialized networking protocol.
 Instead of defining a transport layer, MessageVortex piggybacks on other transport protocols.
-Messages are being transported alongside ordinary messages of that transport protocol.
+A blending layer embeds Vortex messages into ordinary messages of that transport protocol.
 A blending layer picks the messages up, applies local operations to it and resends the new chunks to the next recipients.